anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 ## Use of IP address literals in-protocol {#inprotocol}

 A common pattern for a number of devices is to look for firmware updates in a two step process.
-An initial query is made (often over HTTPS, sometimes with a POST, but the method is immaterial) to an authoritatve server.
+An initial query is made (often over HTTPS, sometimes with a POST, but the method is immaterial) to a vendor system that knows whether or not an update is required.
-(What is this)

 The current firmware model of the device is sometimes provided and then the authoritative server provides a determination if a new version is required, and if so, what version.
 In simpler cases, an HTTPS end point is queried which provides the name and URL of the most recent firmware.